Boundary Calculus, Rigidity Islands, and Deformation Theory in Algebraic Phase Structures: Boundary Failure and Detection

 \begin{proof} Let $\mathcal P$ be a terminating algebraic phase with canonical filtration $\mathcal P = \mathcal P^{(0)} \supset \mathcal P^{(1)} \supset \cdots$ and boundary depth $k$.
 By definition, all axioms of Algebraic Phase Theory propagate functorially on each stratum $\mathcal P^{(i)}$ for $i<k$, while at least one axiom fails to propagate functorially at depth $k$.

 Failure of functorial propagation at depth $k$ must occur in at least one of the following cases.

-Case I. The interaction law fails to propagate functorially at depth $k$, in which case iterated commutators in $\mathcal P^{(k)}$ exhibit unbounded growth or non-functorial behavior.
+Case I. The interaction law fails to propagate functorially at depth $k$, in which case iterated commutators in $\mathcal P^{(k)}$ may exhibit unbounded growth or non-functorial behavior or non-functorial behavior.

 Case II.
-Defect-induced complexity ceases to be canonically generated at depth $k$, so that defect tensors or defect ranks in $\mathcal P^{(k)}$ exceed the bounds forced by the axioms of Algebraic Phase Theory.
+Defect-induced complexity ceases to be canonically generated at depth $k$, so that defect tensors or defect ranks in $\mathcal P^{(k)}$ exceed the bounds compatible with the axioms of Algebraic Phase Theory.

 Case III.
 The canonical filtration fails to propagate functorially at depth $k$, and the assignment $\mathcal P \mapsto \{\mathcal P^{(i)}\}$ becomes unstable or non-canonical.
 In each case, the corresponding failure is detected by an intrinsic invariant defined purely in terms of the phase interaction law and defect structure.
 Since the boundary occurs at a finite filtration level, such detection necessarily occurs at finite depth.